-I hope this article will clarify how to use the vacuum bell during the entire therapy.
+This blog post will clarify how to use the vacuum bell during therapy.

-It is recommended to apply the first VB therapy under medical supervision.
+It is recommended to do the first vacuum bell therapy under medical supervision.
 If you choose to overlook this and start the treatment in your home, I advise you to have a relative or friend next to you.

 At this point, it is entirely natural to have mixed feelings.
 You’ll feel hopeful, but at the same time, you’ll feel slight discomfort.
 Pump and apply negative pressure to the point where you feel a minor ache.